christianjensenv/christianjensenv.github.io/projects/Shopping-Mall-Project.md

 <img class="ui large right floated rounded image" src="/images/construction (2).jpg">

 It was also very dangerous work and that why the safety precautions were in place.
 Hardhats, construction shirts, jeans, and shoes were just the basics.
-We wore masks when cutting Hardie board as it shot out cement dust which harmful to your lungs. being able to experience the dangers of a job like this inspired me to think of ways technology could help.
+We wore masks when cutting Hardie board as it shot out cement dust which harmful to your lungs.
+Being able to experience the dangers of a job like this inspired me to think of ways technology could help make the workplace/ jobsite safer.